 In 2012, after an annual OB/GYN appointment, my fibroids had returned, hence my mission to avoid surgery at all costs.
 After my first surgery it had not occurred to me that what I put in my body affected the things already happening in my body and caused fibroid growth.
 As I began to research what to do after fibroids and conservative methods, a lot of information was not available.
 So let’s evolve the way we manage fibroids, by building network of healthcare professionals, learn alternative treatments for fibroids and build healthy conversations.
 How?
 By sharing intimate details of my journey as well as other women’s journey where surgery is not the first option, but a last resort.

-My name is Sheveland Beard and I am a Christian, a daughter, a sister, a family member and I had fibroids and surgery, only for them to return.
-I began this journey because while searching for alternative treatments to manage my fibroids, I kept coming up short without finding the answers I was looking for, so hopefully this can be the site that answers your questions and starts a discussion!
-Welcome to Fibroidology…… A modern woman’s outlook on the management of fibroids.
+My name is Sheveland Jones and I am a Christian, a wife, a mother, daughter, a sister, a family member and I had fibroids and surgery, only for them to return.
+I have also had to manage pregnancy with fibroids, only to have another fibroid surgery.
+Welcome to fibroidology…… A modern woman’s outlook on the management of fibroids